iamnijat/CodeArtSyntax/README.md

 ## Contributions and support

-Splash is developed completely in the open, and your contributions are more than welcome.
+CodeArtSyntax is developed completely in the open, and your contributions are more than welcome.
 It's still a very new project, so I'm sure there are bugs to be found and improvements to be made - and hopefully we can work on those together as a community.

 This project does not come with GitHub Issues-based support, and users are instead encouraged to become active participants in its continued development — by fixing any bugs that they encounter, or by improving the documentation wherever it's found to be lacking.

 ## Hope you enjoy using CodeArtSyntax!

-I had a lot of fun building Splash, and I'm looking forward to continue working on it in the open together with you!
+I had a lot of fun building CodeArtSyntax, and I'm looking forward to continue working on it in the open together with you!
 I hope you'll like it and that you'll find it useful.
 Let me know what you think on [Twitter](https://twitter.com/NamazzadeNijat) 😊